 The DES Statewide Contract #02919 expired September 9, 2025.
 Purchaser’s agreement executed prior to the expiration date shall continue to be performed and provided.
 No new agreements for services may be placed or executed under DES Contract #02919 after September 9, 2025.
 Agreements executed prior to September 9, 2025, are expected to be fully performed even if performance/delivery extends beyond the DES Contract #02919 expiration.
 Purchaser’s agreements executed on or prior to September 9, 2025, for the specified term shall continue under DES Contract #02919 for the duration of the specified term, even though the DES Contract #02919 expired September 9, 2025 unless the Purchaser’s agreement is terminated early in accordance with the terms of the Purchaser’s agreement.
 Survivability, contract provision #20.15, allows Purchaser’s agreement that extend services beyond the expiration date of the DES Contract #02919 for services.
 Any such executed Purchaser’s agreement for services shall survive the DES Contract #02919 expiration date and the Contractor is bound by the terms and conditions of the DES Contract #02919 in fulfilling the Purchaser’s agreement.
 If a Purchaser has any questions regarding early termination of their agreement, it is recommended the Purchaser consult with their legal counsel to ensure compliance with the terms of their executed agreement.

-What does it mean if the contractor is the main award vs reserved award?

-The contractors designated as main awards are businesses that participated in the competitive solicitation and were determined to be the highest scored, responsive, responsible bidders with no preference.

-Reserved awards are set aside contracts awarded only to the next highest scored, responsive, responsible bidders certified as Washington Small and/or Veteran-owned businesses that participated in the competitive solicitation but did not achieve the highest overall scores to be designated as main awards.

-All contract awards are the result of the competitive solicitation with the specified best value evaluation criteria in compliance with RCW 39.26 and state procurement policies.
-Per the guidance DES received from the Attorney General’s Office, since the competitive solicitation separated main and reserved award structures, purchasers that utilize federal funds can utilize main awards that achieved highest overall scores without preferences but might not be able to utilize contractors that were awarded only as reserved awards, since these awards are based on a preference.
-For questions related to a specific federal grant or funding source and how it might impact the purchasers’ ability to utilize the awards on this contract, please check with your Legal and/or Attorney General’s Office.

-Are there any standard templates that purchasers can use to engage awarded contractors?

-Enterprise Services has provided a Template SOW as a helpful resource for purchasers to use when documenting requirements and sharing those with contractors to obtain specific pricing and associated details of contractor’s services.
-The Template SOW is available in the Resources drop-down menu on the Contract Summary Page.

 Who can (or cannot) use this contract?